0 of 37 Questions completed

 What is the odds ratio of developing hypertension if you work more than 40 hours/week compared to people who work less than 40 hours/week?

-Which one of the foThe odds ratio approximates to relative risk if the outcome of interest is rare llowing statements regarding odds and odds ratio is correct?
+Which one of the following statements regarding odds and odds ratio is correct?

 What is the correct formula to calculate the positive predictive value?